Informasjonsforvaltning/fdk-harvester-adm-gui/README.md

 # FDK Admin GUI

+## Description

-An administration application for Fellesdatakatalog
+An administration application for Fellesdatakatalog.

-## Getting Started
+## Installation and Usage

+- Required tools to run this project:
+  - Node.js and npm to run locally on a host machine
+  - Docker and Docker Compose to run locally in a container

+#### Running application locally on a host machine

 - Install dependencies by running `npm install`
-- Set the following environment variables:
-  - `OIDC_ISSUER`
-  - `OIDC_CLIENT_ID`
-- Start the application using one of the following:
 - Run `npm start` to start local development server

+#### Running application in a Docker container

-  - Run as a Docker container:
+- Build a Docker container using the following command:
   - `docker build -t fdk-admin-gui .`
+- Run the container using the following comand:
-    - `docker run -d -p 8080:8080 -e OIDC_ISSUER -e OIDC_CLIENT_ID fdk-admin-gui`
+  - `docker run -d -p 8137:8000 -e OIDC_ISSUER -e OIDC_CLIENT_ID fdk-admin-gui`

+#### Running application using Docker Compose

+- Run the application using the following command:
-  - Run `docker-compose up -d`
+  - `docker-compose up -d`

+## Environment Variables

+- `OIDC_ISSUER` - OIDC issuer URI
+- `OIDC_CLIENT_ID` - OIDC client ID